 “It also kept me active in a way that I wasn’t able to [be] at school.
 I have since been able to travel the country for sport and learn some crucial skills along the way, like using an escalator and being able to get up curbs.”

 Although there was no official peer-support structure in place when Natalie joined Rebound WA, she was still able to learn from those around her.
 She was able to learn skills that would be useful not just for sport but for life.

 “In terms of my experience with peer support, there were not many of us who would attend athletics training so there was no reason to split into age groups as you would find at a mainstream athletics club.
 The older kids pretty much adopted me as their own and things went from there.

 “Add in travelling to Brisbane later that year (2001) to compete in the National Junior Disabled Games where I was the youngest member of the team at 10; there were lots of opportunities to learn new ‘wheelchair and disabled life’ hacks.
 I think by the end, I was providing peer support!”

 Outside of sports Natalie has enjoyed studying and has completed a Masters of Speech Pathology.
 She now works and continues to represent Australia.

 Natalie’s experiences with Rebound WA have given her amazing opportunities, skills, and community which she says is important for anyone with a disability.

-"The life hacks you learn from this community is crucial and can provide a boost to your sense of self who how your disability fits into your life.”
+“The life hacks you learn from this community are crucial and can provide a boost to your sense of self with how your disability fits into your life.”